Hitting and Harvesting Pumpkins: Preliminaries

 \subsection{Parameterized algorithms}

-See for instance~\cite{DowneyF99} for an introduction to Parameterized Complexity.
 A \emph{parameterized problem} $\Pi$ is a subset of $\Gamma^{*}\times \mathbb{N}$ for some finite alphabet $\Gamma$.
 An instance of a parameterized problem consists of a pair $(x,k)$, where $k$ is called the \emph{parameter}.
-A central notion in parameterized complexity is {\em fixed parameter tractability (FPT)}, which means, for a given instance $(x,k)$, solvability in time $f(k)\cdot p(|x|)$, where $f$ is an arbitrary function of $k$ and $p$ is a polynomial in the input size.
+A central notion in parameterized complexity is {\em fixed parameter tractability (FPT)}, which means, for a given instance $(x,k)$, solvability in time $f(k)\cdot p(|x|)$, where $f$ is some computable function of $k$ and $p$ is a polynomial in the input size.

 A \emph{kernelization algorithm} or, in short, a \emph{kernel} for a parameterized problem $\Pi\subseteq \Gamma^{*}\times \mathbb{N}$ is an algorithm that given $(x,k)\in \Gamma^{*}\times \mathbb{N} $ outputs in time polynomial in $|x|+k$ a pair $(x',k')\in \Gamma^{*}\times \mathbb{N}$ such that \begin{itemize} \item[(i)] $(x,k)\in \Pi$ if and only if $(x',k')\in \Pi$; and \item[(ii)] $\max\{|x'|, k' \}\leq g(k)$, \end{itemize} where $g$ is some computable function.
 The function $g$ is referred to as the \emph{size} of the kernel.
-If~$g(k)=k^{O(1)}$ or $g(k)=O(k)$, then we say that $\Pi$ admits a polynomial kernel and a linear kernel, respectively.
+If~$g(k)=k^{\mathcal{O}(1)}$ or $g(k)=\mathcal{O}(k)$, then we say that $\Pi$ admits a polynomial kernel and a linear kernel, respectively.

 \emph{Iterative compression} is a tool that has been used successfully in finding fast FPT algorithms for a number of parameterized problems.
 The main idea behind iterative compression is an algorithm which, given a solution of size $k+1$ for a problem, either compresses it to a solution of size $k$ or proves that there is no solution of size $k$.
 This technique was first introduced by Reed \emph{et al}. to solve the \textsc{Odd Cycle Transversal} problem~\cite{RSV04}, where one is interested in finding a set of at most $k$ vertices whose deletion makes the graph bipartite~\cite{RSV04}.
 Since then, it has been extensively used in the literature, see for instance~\cite{FGK+10,CLL+10,GGH+06}.